Bachelors in Childhood Studies [Distance Learning BA]

-The BA Childhood Studies will give you the opportunity to develop your professionalism and leadership skills while you continue to work with young people from 0 – 16 years.
+The Distance Learning Bachelors in Childhood Studies will give teachers the opportunity to develop professionalism and leadership skills, while they continue to work with young people from the ages of 0 – 16 years.

-The course includes theories and principles of childhood.
-As you study, you will become more confident to articulate and revisit your own value’s base, identifying how this may affect your professional practice and thinking.
+The Distance Learning BA in Childhood Studies teachers theories and principles of childhood education.
+Become more confident in articulating and revisiting your own value base and individual teaching style, identifying how this may affect your professional practice and thinking.

-Bachelor degree programmes are designed as a framework for students to develop, challenge and reflect upon your own values, beliefs, attitudes, knowledge and education skills.
+The Distance Learning Bachelors in Childhood Studies degree is designed as a framework for students to develop, challenge and reflect upon your own values, beliefs, attitudes, knowledge and education skills.
 As a practicing educator this can be complex and challenging.

-This online course with certificates that are recognised worldwide focusses on professional development through higher quality practice.
+This BA course is recognised worldwide and focuses on professional development through higher quality teaching practices.

-The graduates of this programme are widely recognised as high-quality leaders and management professionals with their prime focus as early years education.
-This course is designed to develop future leaders in the sectors of:
+The graduates of this programme are widely recognised as high-quality teaching and education professionals, especially in regards to early years education.
+This course is designed to develop future teachers in the sectors of:

 - Child Development Officer